GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 > * Do we already have an audience in this market?
 >     * Collect data on monthly and weekly active users, weekly sign ups and activation rate, user locales, and monthly use of products/features.
 > * Is the audience ready for our product?
 >     * Collect data on users’ behavior, i.e. number of social media users, Smartphone owners, digital market share, and competition.
-Combine with complimentary data around users’ lifestyle (education level, male–female labor force participation, distribution of per-capita GDP, etc.), digital ad spending, English proficiency.
+Combine with complimentary data around users’ lifestyle (education level, male-female labor force participation, distribution of per-capita GDP, etc.), digital ad spending, English proficiency.
 > * What kind of engagement has the current audience shown on our product?
 >     * Collect data on the number of tickets we receive on average from this region and what sentiment users in this region have expressed.
 > * Is there any historical analogy and/or projection on how successful the business will be in that market?